Back to Business! Launch Your New Business With 10% Off — Start Now

 Your clients must either be paid in cash or transferred funds at the bank.

 This is a requirement according to the revenue department.
-This is a direct tax levied on companies or partnerships that are carrying our business in Thailand or obtaining certain types of income from Thailand.
+This is a direct company corporate tax levied on companies or partnerships that are carrying our business in Thailand or obtaining certain types of income from Thailand.

 Although doing business in Thailand may be more accessible, cheaper, and more efficient than in other countries, there are still responsibilities, laws, and requirements you'll need to gather before entering the Thai market.

-How Much Does it Cost to Start a Business in Thailand?
+How Much Does It Cost to Start a Business in Thailand?

 As with a lot of things, we cannot give an accurate figure as the costs of starting a business vary on many different factors, such as the size, type, and location of the business.